pxllowthought/JustKaboodle/README.md

-# The Kaboodle Staff Team
+# My website for Discord Servers, which includes a staff list, rules page, faq and about us!

-The Kaboodle's Burrows website updated and created by pxllowthoughts.
+This website code was created by pxllowthoughts and mikaislazy on Discord.